World War II in the Slovene Lands: End of war and aftermath

 World War II in the Slovene Lands lasted until the middle of May 1945.
 On 3 May, the National State of Slovenia was proclaimed as part of the Kingdom of Yugoslavia.
 The liberation of Ljubljana, the capital city of the now independent Slovenia, was announced on 9 May 1945.
 The last battle was the Battle of Poljana, which took place near Prevalje on 14 and 15 May 1945, a few days after the formal surrender of the Nazi Germany.
 Hundreds of ethnic Italians from the Julian March were killed by the Yugoslav Army and partisan forces in the Foibe massacres; some 27,000 Istrian Italians fled Slovenian Istria from Communist persecution in the so-called Istrian–Dalmatian exodus.
 Members of the ethnic German minority either fled or were expelled from Slovenia.

+Croatian occupation of Slovenian territories

+After the Invasion of Yugoslavia Slovene lands were divided between Nazi Germany, Italy and Hungary.
+Some smaller parts were also occupied by Independent State of Croatia.
+In 1941, five Slovenian settlements came under Croatian rule: Bregansko selo (today it is called Slovenska vas), Nova vas pri Bregani (today Nova vas pri Mokricah), Jesenice na Dolenjskem, Obrežje and Čedem.
+It was a territory of approximately 20 square kilometers in which around 800 inhabitants lived at the time.
+Slovenian children from the occupied villages had to go to the Croatian school in Lug pri Bregani.
+Immediately after the start of the partisan resistance in 1942, the Ustaše authorities began to carry out mass arrests among the population.
+In doing so, they had a particularly rough time with the Slovenian population.
+On September 14, 1942, the Croatian Ustaše killed all the men from the Slovenian Planina in revenge, and burned the village.
+The Croats mobilized Slovene boys and men into the Croatian Home Guard", among the Ustaše, or sent them to the German army.
+In order to avoid conscription into the Ustasha army, men and boys chose to hide or join the partisans.
+Towards the end of the war, the Croatian occupied territories were occupied by the Partisans and were immediately rejoined to Slovenia.

 Number of victims

 The overall number of World War II casualties in Slovenia is estimated at 97,000.
 The number includes about 14,000 people who were killed or died for other war-related reasons immediately after the end of the war, and the tiny Jewish community, which was nearly annihilated in the Holocaust.
 In addition, tens of thousands of Slovenes left their homeland soon after the end of the war.
 Most of them settled in Argentina, Canada, Australia and in the United States.

 The overall number of World War Two casualties in Slovenia is estimated to 89,000, while 14,000 people were killed immediately after the end of the war.
 The overall number of World War II casualties in Slovenia was thus of around 7.2% of the pre-war population, which is above the Yugoslav average, and among the highest percentages in Europe.